WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

   * Default value: is 0 if no other value is provided.

 ``save_at``
-  A list of times and/or timesteps when saving of the simulation data takes place.
+  A list of times and/or time-steps when saving of the simulation data takes place.
 (Which data are saved depends on the implementation of the respective ``SimulationLoop`` subclass.)

   * Possible values: A list of integers and/or floats.
-Integers are interpreted as timesteps and floats as (absolute) times.
+Integers are interpreted as time-steps and floats as (absolute) times.
 Always be aware of this difference in interpretation!
   * Data type: integer or float
   * Default value: an empty list, thus saving at special points in time